AlynMing/Flashy-Cards/readme.md

 https://recordit.co/y90y0qyGTV

 ## Required
-- [x ] User can open the creation screen
+- [x] User can open the creation screen
 - [x] User can cancel out of the creation screen
-- [x ] User can enter a new question and answer in the creation screen to then show it on the flashcard
+- [x] User can enter a new question and answer in the creation screen to then show it on the flashcard
 - [x] Push code to GitHub

 ## Optional